Whittier Trust Co. Invests $374,000 in Olo Inc. (NYSE:OLO)

-Whittier Trust Co. purchased a new position in Olo Inc. (NYSE:OLO) during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm purchased 10,000 shares of the company’s stock, valued at approximately $374,000.
+Whittier Trust Co. bought a new stake in shares of Olo Inc. (NYSE:OLO) during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund bought 10,000 shares of the company’s stock, valued at approximately $374,000.

 NYSE:OLO opened at $34.04 on Thursday.
 The firm’s 50-day simple moving average is $36.16.
 Olo Inc. has a 52 week low of $22.88 and a 52 week high of $44.89.

 Several equities analysts recently weighed in on OLO shares.
-Piper Sandler lifted their target price on OLO from $35.00 to $39.00 and gave the company an “overweight” rating in a research report on Wednesday, August 11th.
 Stifel Nicolaus upgraded OLO from a “hold” rating to a “buy” rating and lifted their target price for the company from $27.00 to $41.00 in a research report on Wednesday, August 11th.
-Finally, Royal Bank of Canada lifted their target price on OLO from $35.00 to $38.00 and gave the company an “outperform” rating in a research report on Monday, August 9th.
-One analyst has rated the stock with a hold rating and six have given a buy rating to the stock.
-OLO has an average rating of “Buy” and a consensus price target of $36.00.
+Piper Sandler raised their price target on OLO from $35.00 to $39.00 and gave the company an “overweight” rating in a report on Wednesday, August 11th.
+Finally, Royal Bank of Canada raised their price target on OLO from $35.00 to $38.00 and gave the company an “outperform” rating in a report on Monday, August 9th.
+One investment analyst has rated the stock with a hold rating and six have given a buy rating to the company’s stock.
+The company presently has a consensus rating of “Buy” and a consensus price target of $36.00.

 About OLO